populationgenetics/exercises/Population_structure/ExerciseStructure_2022.md

 geno[geno==0] <- NA
 geno <- geno-1

-# Shows the number of rows and columns
+# Show the number of rows and columns
 dim(geno)

 # Show counts of genotypes for SNP/variant 17